43+ Remote Learning Activities for K-12: 2026 Guide

 30-Second Book Talk Challenge Screenshot

-Narrative-driven projects allow students to exercise their imagination while building technical proficiency in media production.
-These activities are grouped to highlight various ways to structure plots and develop characters using diverse digital formats like comics and storyboards.
+Narrative driven projects allow students to exercise their imagination while building technical proficiency in media production.
+These activities highlight various ways to structure plots and develop characters using diverse digital formats.

 1. Choice Stories

-Students design non-linear stories where reader choices steer the plot.
-The finished interactive, whether Twine or hyperlinked slides, invites classmates to play, critique, and iterate.
+Students design non linear stories where reader choices steer the plot.
+The finished interactive (Twine or hyperlinked slides) invites classmates to play, critique, and iterate.

 2. Storyboard